NZ Diploma in Health Sciences (Level 5)

 |First Aid Course||Prices vary with the provider chosen.
 Must be NZQA approved|

-The following currently proposed lists compulsory of text books for the qualification.
-This will be confirmed closer to the start date of the first intake.
+The following are lists of compulsory text books for the qualification.

 |Human Anatomy and Physiology||Marieb & Hoehn|